Skip to content

 About the Calories Burned Calculator

-Calories burned during exercise depend on your weight, the type of activity, and its intensity, measured by MET (Metabolic Equivalent of Task).
-Walking at 5 km/h has a MET of 3.5; running at 10 km/h has a MET of 10.
-A heavier person burns more calories for the same activity, which is why weight-normalized comparisons use METs.
-Understanding calorie burn helps calibrate whether your gym session actually creates the deficit needed for your goals.
+Calories burned during exercise depend on three things: your weight, the type of activity, and its intensity - quantified using MET (Metabolic Equivalent of Task).
+MET 1 = energy used sitting at rest.
+Walking at 5 km/h has a MET of approximately 3.5, cycling at 20 km/h is 8.0, and running at 10 km/h is about 10.
+The formula is: Calories = MET x Weight (kg) x Duration (hours).
+A heavier person burns proportionally more calories for the same activity because there is more mass to move.

 Calories Burned Calculation